sherlock-audit/2023-06-tokemak-judging/README.md

 ## Recommendation
 Use another calculation for Maverick oracle

+## Discussion

+**codenutt**

+The Mav oracle is only meant to price the value of a boosted position.
+This is further limited by us only supporting mode "both" positions: https://github.com/sherlock-audit/2023-06-tokemak/blob/main/v2-core-audit-2023-07-14/src/vault/README.md?plain=1#L14.
+The key about mode "both" positions is that they can only contain 1 bin.
+The maxTotalBinWidth check against the tick spacing, when limited to a single bin, controls the amount of price change we are willing to tolerate.
+Its default is 50 bps which we are willing to tolerate.

-# Issue H-14: Aura/Convex rewards are stuck after DOS
+# Issue H-16: Aura/Convex rewards are stuck after DOS

 Source: https://github.com/sherlock-audit/2023-06-tokemak-judging/issues/738